Cimlah/docker-debian-sftp/README.md

             - ONLYOFFICE_URL=http://onlyoffice
 ```

-## Don't want to use filestash or don't use amd64 architectire?
+## Don't want to use filestash or don't use amd64 architecture?
 If you don't want to use Filestash just delete lines of code associated with filestash service or copy:

 ``` yml